 Based on our initial findings, we decided to globally investigate the transcriptome of the three npl3 mutants.
-To this end, we harvested RNA from wt and mutant cells and performed polyA+ RNA sequencing (RNA-seq).
-Cells were either grown at 30°C or shifted to 37°C for one hour because of the small but marked growth difference between wt cells and all three mutant cells at this time point (Supplementary Figure S2C, E, G).
-Differential expression analysis using DESeq2 (56) reveals widespread changes (adjusted p-value < 0.05; Supplementary Figure S9A, Supplementary Table S7).
-At 30°C, for each npl3 mutant more than 3,500 transcripts differ significantly in abundance, which are mostly shared between mutants (Figure 4B, left panel).
+To this end, we harvested RNA from wt and mutant cells and performed poly(A)+ RNA sequencing (RNA-seq).
+Cells were either grown at 30°C or shifted to 37°C for one hour because of the small but marked growth difference between wt cells and all three mutants at this time point (Supplementary Figure S2C, E, G).
+Differential expression analysis using DE-Seg2 (56) reveals widespread changes, with the majority of genes being upregulated in the npl3 mutants (adjusted Pvalue < 0.05; Supplementary Figure S9A, Supplementary Table S7).
+At 30°C, for each npl3 mutant > 1100 transcripts differ significantly in abundance, which are largely overlapping between mutants (Figure 4B, left panel).
 In contrast, at 37°C, less transcripts differ in total, but the three mutants separate more clearly (Figure 4B, right panel).
-At both temperatures, the npl3-RRM1 and npl3-Linker mutants show a similar trend, whereas the npl3-RRM2 mutant is set apart (Supplementary Figure S9B).
-Taken together, changing the RNA-binding activity of Npl3 leads to significant transcriptome alterations.
+Globally, the npl3-RRM1 and npl3-Linker mutants show a similar trend, whereas the npl3-RRM2 mutant is set apart (Supplementary Figure S9B).
+Taken together, a change in the RNAbinding activity of Npl3 leads to significant transcriptome alterations.

-We next investigated differences in splicing.
-As a first hint, we observed that the abundance of intron-containing transcripts is significantly reduced in all three npl3 mutants, most prominently in the npl3-RRM1 and npl3-RRM2 mutants at 37°C (Figure 4C), suggesting that splicing is affected.
-We therefore used the RNA-seq reads at intron-exon boundaries to quantify the splicing efficiency.
-Indeed, intron retention is elevated in the npl3-RRM1 and npl3-RRM2 mutants at 37°C (Figure 4D).
+To investigate whether the changing transcripts are directly regulated by Npl3 binding, we used published transcriptome-wide RNA binding data for Npl3 obtained by photoactivatable ribonucleoside-enhanced crosslinking and immunoprecipitation (PAR-CLIP) (58).
+By integration with our RNA-seq data, we found that regulated transcripts show significantly higher Npl3 binding than non-regulated transcripts (Figure 4C).
+Of note, the degree of Npl3 binding correlates with the observed regulation of the transcripts in the npl3 mutants, such that transcripts with increasing Npl3 binding show a progressively increasing upregulation (Supplementary Figure S9C).
+The observation that transcripts with strong Npl3 binding are upregulated upon NPL3 mutation suggests that binding by Npl3 generally mediates a destabilizing effect on mRNA.
+Surprisingly, however, intron-containing transcripts show an inverse behavior, i.e. they display a high Npl3 binding, but respond with a significant downregulation in all three npl3 mutants, most prominently in the npl3-RRM1 and npl3-RRM2 mutants at 37°C (Figure 4D, E).
+To test whether this results from defects in splicing, we used the RNA-seq reads at intron-exon boundaries to quantify the splicing efficiency.
+Indeed, intron retention is elevated in the npl3-RRM1 and npl3-RRM2 mutants at 37°C (Figure 4F).
 In contrast, the npl3-Linker mutant displays an opposing pattern, such that intron retention is reduced at 37°C. Thus, the mutations in NPL3 affect splicing efficiency in opposing ways.
 Taken together, mutations in NPL3 result in profound alterations of the transcriptome.
 The three mutants show overlapping, but distinct phenotypes, likely reflecting divergent functions of the RRM and linker domains of Npl3, which might be mediated by different RNA-binding preferences of the individual RNA-binding domains.